jvenkit1/paxos-go/README.md

 # Implementation Notes:

 * Implementing the state machine as a collection of clients that issue commands to a central server.
 A server plays 3 broad roles - Proposer, Acceptor and Learner.
 * Processes interact with each other in the form of messages.
-A message can be either of Propose, Promise or Accept
+A message can be either of Propose, Promise or Accept.
+* Using Go channels to maintain connections with other nodes.

 # TODO: